valere92/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2-hello_file : display the content of /etc/passwd
 3-twofile ; display the content of /etc/passwd and /etc/host
 4-lastlines : display the 10 last lines of /etc/passwd
+5-firstlines : display the 10 first lines of /etc/passwd